How to Preserve Moss for Decoration & Wall Art [Easy Guide]

 There are two main methods of preserving moss.

-2. Or you can go for the glycerol & warm water method.
+2. Or you can skip the methylated spirit and use only glycerol & warm water.

 Glycerol (sold commercially as glycerin, so that’s what I’ll call it) is a fat that will replace the moisture in the cellulose, allowing the moss to keep its springy texture.